Ireland in December: things to see and do

 The Winterval Waterford festival hosts a traditional Christmas market in Waterford city with plenty of food, crafts and entertainment.
 Hop on the Winterval Express train and enjoy storytelling in Reginald's Tower.

 In Galway, Eyre Square turns into a winter wonderland for the Galway Continental Christmas Market.
 Come for the gifts, stay for mulled wine, hot chocolate, and live music.
 Bring comfy shoes for the dancing, and an appetite to taste treats from the food chalets.

 Ring in the New Year

-New Year’s Festival Dublin is the biggest celebration across the island, filled with great music, dazzling light shows and, of course, fireworks displays.
+New Year’s Festival Dublin is the biggest celebration across the island, filled with great music and dazzling light shows.

 Taking place across two fun-filled days, the festival welcomes visitors from all over the world who come to join the locals as they ring in the New Year.
 Iconic attractions like the Guinness Storehouse, Trinity College Dublin and EPIC – The Irish Emigration Museum are illuminated with fabulous light displays.

 Highlights include two spectacular midnight moment countdown events on New Year’s Eve – a family-friendly matinee performance from 4pm and an evening event from 8pm.

 In the heart of the city, as we count down the final moments of 2022, experience a spectacular choreographed visual and musical display.
 Top Irish musicians and DJs will rock out across six stages along North Wall Quay at the new Festival Village.
 Expect street performers, delicious food and a spectacular fireworks display that will light up the midnight sky.